Super GT: GT500

 The top class in Super GT, GT500, is composed entirely of manufacturer-supported teams, representing the three biggest Japanese automobile manufacturers: Toyota, Honda, and Nissan.

 Since 2014, GT500 cars have been powered by single-turbocharged, inline four-cylinder engines with two liters of displacement and producing over 650 horsepower.
 The cars are silhouette racing cars with purpose-built carbon fibre monocoques.
 The advancements in aerodynamics and horsepower, combined with an ongoing tyre war driving even higher speeds, have made the GT500 class the fastest form of production-based sports car racing today.
 The pace of a current GT500 car is roughly equivalent to that of the fastest non-hybrid Le Mans Prototypes.

 For many years, the Nissan Skyline GT-R, the Toyota Supra (A80), and the Honda NSX (NA1) represented their respective brands in GT500.
-Today, the three cars competing in GT500 are the Nissan Z (RZ34), the revived Toyota GR Supra, and the Honda Civic Type R (FL5).
-Other models, such as the Nissan Fairlady Z (Z33), Lexus SC 430, Lexus RC F, Lexus LC 500, Nissan GT-R, and the Honda NSX (NC1) have been used, as well as the Honda HSV-010 GT, a prototype car developed specifically for Super GT with its planned road-going variant having been cancelled.
+Today, the three cars competing in GT500 are the Nissan Z (RZ34), the revived Toyota GR Supra, and the Honda Prelude (BF1).
+Other models, such as the Nissan Fairlady Z (Z33), Lexus SC 430, Lexus RC F, Lexus LC 500, Nissan GT-R, Honda NSX (NC1), and the Honda Civic Type R (FL5) have been used, as well as the Honda HSV-010 GT, a prototype car developed specifically for Super GT with its planned road-going variant having been cancelled.

-In the earlier years of the GT500 category, a number of foreign manufacturers entered cars in the series, with varying success.
-The Porsche 911 GT2 and the BMW-powered McLaren F1 GTR are, to date, the only foreign cars to win the GT500 championship, when the former won the teams' title in 1995 and the latter won both titles in 1996.
-A longtail version of the F1 GTR would later score a race victory in 2001.
-The Ferrari F40, Porsche 911 Turbo, and Porsche 962.
-The last foreign-built car to enter the series was the Aston Martin DBR9, which fared poorly in its brief run in 2009 - illustrating the overwhelming advantage in raw pace that the GT500 class cars had over the FIA GT1 category cars that dominated the landscape in Europe; Team Goh, who entered the 1996 F1 GTRs, planned to enter a Maserati MC12 in 2006, but withdrew during testing for similar reasons.
+In the earlier years of the GT500 category, a number of foreign manufacturers also entered cars in the series, with varying success.
+During the first season, the Ferrari F40, Porsche 911 Turbo, and Porsche 962C all won races.
+The Porsche 911 GT2 and the BMW-powered McLaren F1 GTR are, to date, the only foreign cars to win the GT500 championship; the 911 GT2 won the teams' title in 1995 (Note: Team Taisan won the 1995 GT1 Teams' Championship with all of its points scored by Porsche 911 GT2s.) and the F1 GTR won both the drivers' and teams' titles in 1996.
+The longtail version of the F1 GTR would later score a race victory in 2001.
+The last foreign-built car to enter the series was the Aston Martin DBR9, which fared poorly in its brief run in 2009 – illustrating the overwhelming advantage that newer generations of GT500 cars had over the FIA GT1 category cars that dominated the landscape in Europe.
+Team Goh, who entered the championship-winning 1996 McLarens, planned to enter a Maserati MC12 GT1 in 2006, but withdrew after pre-season testing for similar reasons.